Whole-Earth-Catalog/WEBC-SQL-Scripts/README.md

-# Whole Earth Book Catalog
+# Whole Earth Book Catalog Project - MySQL Scripts
+This directory contains queries and building scripts for the mysql database.

+## MySQL on the Silver Surfer
+access wc (worldcat) database  using:
+$ mysql -u wcuser -p
+$ use wc

-Important tags:
+## Important tags:
 - tag245:
 	- $a has title of record
 - tag100: